AhmedOHassan/2025Fall-Team11-Project2/CONTRIBUTING.md

 ## ✅ Tips for a Great Contribution

-- Follow the [JavaScript Standard Style][style] - linting issues will appear when you run `npm test`.
+- Follow the existing ESLint and Prettier configurations, run `npm run lint` before committing to ensure consistent code style.
 - Keep PRs small and focused.
 If you have unrelated changes, submit them separately.
 - Write or update tests when possible.
 - Use meaningful commit messages.
 Example: